 What is ILS All About?

-The International Law Society (ILS) is a nonprofit association of students and young lawyers dedicated to the study and promotion of international law.
+The International Law Society (ILS) is a non-profit association of students and young lawyers dedicated to the study and promotion of international law.
 ILS's mission is to promote awareness, study, and understanding of international law and related issues.
-Generally, legal education in the U.S. and elsewhere focuses upon domestic or local law.
-ILS is dedicated to supplementing this traditional approach with opportunities for study, research, and career networking that concentrates on international and transnational law.
+ILS is dedicated to supplementing traditional law school education with opportunities for study, research, and career networking that concentrates on international and transnational law.

 The Rule of Law, Guns, and Gadgets: Development in a Hostile World